elliottcoops/Stable-Diffusion-Cartoon-Faces/README.md

 ## About

-This repository contains a Stable Diffusion model to generate synthetic images of cartoon faces from a given prompt, trained using Skiittoo/cartoon-faces from Hugging Face.
+This repository contains a Stable Diffusion model trained on Skiittoo’s cartoon-faces dataset (from Hugging Face) to generate synthetic cartoon face images from text prompts.

 ![Generated results](images/generated_examples.png)